cmmid/MTM-2023/README.md

 # Modern Techniques in Modelling (MTM)

-This package contains materials to support the Modern Techniques in Modelling (MTM) course offered by LSHTM.
+This package contains materials to support the Modern Techniques in Modelling (MTM) course offered by the LSHTM.
+The content presented in this repository is intended for the short course participants only and may not be redistributed beyond the capacity of this short course.

 ## Installation & Local Use